by Louise Kuo Habakus

 - Liability protection discourages industry from researching potential harms caused by their vaccines

-Since the 1986 Act was passed, the U.S. departed from the typical vaccines recommended by our First World peers by adding multiple doses of the following nine vaccines to the childhood schedule, starting on the day of birth:
+Since the 1986 Act was passed, the U.S. departed from the typical vaccines recommended by our First World peers by adding multiple doses of the following nine vaccines to the childhood schedules, one of which is actually administered on the day of birth:

 - 1990 Haemophilus influenzae b